Presidential Palace, Warsaw: Palace during Polish-Lithuanian Commonwealth: 1643—1795

 It was bought from descendants of Jerzy Sebastian Lubomirski—Stanisław Herakliusz Lubomirski and Hieronim Augustyn Lubomirski—by Michał Kazimierz Radziwiłł of the Nieśwież–Ołyka line, whose wife Katarzyna was a sister of King Jan III Sobieski.
 After her death, her son Karol Stanisław Radziwiłł I began renovation of the palace and tidied up its surroundings.
 He entrusted this task to the king's architect, Augustyn Locci.

 The next-to-last heir in tail of Nieśwież and Ołyka was Karol Stanisław "Panie Kochanku" Radziwiłł, Voivode of Vilnius, son of Michał Kazimierz "Rybeńko" Radziwiłł.
 He had inherited huge estates from his father and uncle which made him the wealthiest magnate in Poland in the second half of the 18th century, and one of the richest men in Europe.
 He leased out the palace to Franciszek Ryx to house a theater which staged plays and threw masked balls.
 During the Four-Year Sejm of 1788–1792, he invited all the members of the four deliberating estates to dine there daily.
 Two meals were served every day: breakfast before the day's session, for 300 people, and dinner after the session.
-One of the most impressive feasts given by him was on St. Catherine's Day, November 25, 1789, the 25th anniversary of King Stanisław August's coronation, and commemorating the Union of Lithuania with the Polish Crown.
+One of the most impressive feasts given by him was on St. Catherine's Day, 25 November 1789, the 25th anniversary of King Stanisław August's coronation, and commemorating the Union of Lithuania with the Polish Crown.
 Four thousand guests were invited, and the feast cost over 2 million zlotys.

-On the night of May 2–3, 1791, a conspiratorial group of members of the Four-Year Sejm who were bent on saving the Commonwealth met at the palace to strategize means to secure the adoption, next day, of the May 3rd Constitution.
+On the night of 2–3 May 1791, a conspiratorial group of members of the Four-Year Sejm who were bent on saving the Commonwealth met at the palace to strategize means to secure the adoption, next day, of the 3 May Constitution.
 This document is called "the first constitution of its kind in Europe" by historian Norman Davies.

+During the partitions: 1795—1918

 Karol Stanisław Radziwiłł II died a sick and blind man at age 56.
 His property was inherited by Dominik, son of his half-brother Hieronim.
-Dominik, who had been wounded at the Battle of Hanau, died heirless on November 11, 1813.
+Dominik, who had been wounded at the Battle of Hanau, died heirless on 11 November 1813.
 The line of the Nieśwież–Ołyka heirs in tail died out with him.

 In 1818 the palace became the seat of the Viceroy of the Polish (Congress) Kingdom (when it acquired the name 'Pałac Namiestnikowski' - the Palace of Namestnik of Kingdom of Poland).
-The first Viceroy, from 1815, was Józef Zajączek (1752–1820), former aide-de-champ to Hetman Franciszek Ksawery Branicki, deputy to the Four-year Sejm, secretary of the Friends of the Constitution (i.e., of the May 3rd Constitution), a division commander during the Polish-Russian War of 1792, hero of the Battle of Zieleńce, a Polish Jacobin, a soldier in Jan Henryk Dąbrowski's legions, a general of Napoleon's.
+The first Viceroy, from 1815, was Józef Zajączek (1752–1820), former aide-de-champ to Hetman Franciszek Ksawery Branicki, deputy to the Four-year Sejm, secretary of the Friends of the Constitution (i.e., of the 3 May Constitution), a division commander during the Polish-Russian War of 1792, hero of the Battle of Zieleńce, a Polish Jacobin, a soldier in Jan Henryk Dąbrowski's legions, a general of Napoleon's.
 At the last he adopted a servile attitude toward Alexander I, King of Poland and Tsar of Russia, who created him a duke in 1818.
 Zajączek had lost a leg at the Berezina River and was carried about by his valets in an armchair.